rootstrap/tech-guides/git/README.md

 * **Origin:** *release branch*
 * **Destination:** *release branch*
-* **Use case:** Feedback from the client or any team member about a feature after its release branch has been deployed in a testing environment.
+* **Use case:** Feedback from the client or any team member about a feature after its release branch has been deployed to a testing environment.

 ### Hotfix (hotfix/sign-up) **[Required]**

-This branch is created to solve bugs or critical changes that should not be mixed with the current development (*develop branch*).
+This branch is created to solve bugs or critical changes that should not be mixed with the current development —*develop*— branch.

 Development bugs should not be confused with these bugs, development bugs should be merged to *develop or a release branch.* Not every bug deserves a hotfix, a hotfix aims to solve a critical bug that directly affects essential system functionality.